S. Blair Hedges

 Other positions and affiliations

-- Co-Chair, Evolutionary Genomics Focus Group.
+- Founder and co-Chair, Evolutionary Genomics Focus Group.
 NASA Astrobiology Institute (2000–)

 - Research Associate, National Museum of National History, Washington, DC (1998–)